-In the verse following, unbelievers are reminded that they will be resurrected and that it will be a difficult day for them.
+In the verse above, unbelievers are reminded that they will be resurrected and that it will be a difficult day for them.
 Imagine, billions of men rising from the dead, coming out of their graves!
 Confusion, perplexity, fear, remorse… Everybody on his own… The only help is from God.
-The day when high offices, families, riches and possessions have no value- the day of no return…
+The day when high offices, families, riches and possessions have no value on the day of no return…

 The parables and metaphors in the Quran are many.
 These figures of speech are to help us to understand better the meanings of the verses.